 - Thomas Mergner from the Neurozentrum in Freiburg

-Selection first author publications
+First author Journal publications

 - van der Kooij, H., R. Jacobs, et al. (1999).A multisensory integration model of human stance control.
 Biological Cybernetics 80: 299-308.